cleon30/Anchor-Counter/README.md

 ### Prerequisites

-1. Node.js - It's recommended that you instal a LTS version of Node using [nvm](https://github.com/nvm-sh/nvm)
+1. Node.js - It's recommended that you install a LTS version of Node using [nvm](https://github.com/nvm-sh/nvm)

 2. Solana Tool Suite - You can see the installation instructions [here](https://docs.solana.com/cli/install-solana-cli-tools).